-My husband is in the process of removing the dilapidated play set from the backyard.
-He’s building a shed/playhouse in its place, and we’ll likely add a swing set.
-We found the construction plans at Paul’s Sheds, and he’s enjoying the time of working with his hands to improve our backyard.
+My husband and son tore down most of the dilapidated play set from the backyard.
+Only the swings remain.
+He spent much of the summer and early fall building a shed/playhouse where part of the play set used to be.
+We found the construction plans at Paul’s Sheds, and he enjoyed the time of working with his hands to improve our backyard.

-Year 1 of living debt-free in our fixer-upper has been an emotional roller coaster.
-We’ve made a lot of progress, but it’s easy to forget how far we’ve come when we have a daily reminder of how far we need to go.
+Year 1 of living debt-free in our fixer-upper was an emotional roller coaster.
+We made a lot of progress, but it’s easy to forget how far we’ve come when we have a daily reminder of how far we need to go.

 Save to Pinterest: Living Debt-Free in a Fixer-Upper

 Is Living Debt-Free in a Fixer-Upper Right for You?